 - 1. The position of Director of Military Prosecutions (DMP) was established by section 188G of the Defence Force Discipline Act 1982 (Cth) (DFDA), and commenced on 12 June 2006.
-The office holder must be a legal practitioner of not less than five years experience, and be a member of the Permanent Navy, Regular Army or Permanent Air Force, or a member of the Reserves rendering full-time service, holding a rank not lower than Commodore, Brigadier or Air Commodore. - 2.
-On 11 July 2013 the tenure of the inaugural DMP, Brigadier McDade, expired and I was appointed as DMP on 05 August 2013 for a period of five years.
-Group Captain Christopher Ward, acted as the DMP in the intervening period.
-I would like to take the opportunity to thank Brigadier McDade, for her hard work and determined efforts in establishing the office as the independent and effective prosecution service that it is. - 3.
-Section 196B of the DFDA requires the DMP, as soon as practicable after 31 December each year, to provide to the Minister a report relating to the operations of the DMP.
-Herein is that report for the period 01 January to 31 December 2013.
+The office holder must be a legal practitioner of not less than five years experience, and be a member of the Permanent Navy, Regular Army or Permanent Air Force, or a member of the Reserves rendering full-time service, holding a rank not lower than Commodore, Brigadier or Air Commodore.1 - 2.
+Section 196B of the DFDA requires the DMP, as soon as practicable after 31 December each year, to prepare and give to the Minister, for presentation to the Parliament, a report relating to the operations of the DMP for that year.
+Herein is the report for the period 01 January to 31 December 2014. - 3.
+Brigadier Michael Griffin was appointed as the DMP on 05 August 2013 for a period of five years.
+He resigned with effect from 18 January 2015 to take up an appointment as Integrity Commissioner, Australian Commission for Law Enforcement Integrity. - 4.
+On 03 October 2013 I was appointed as the Deputy DMP for a period of 12 months.
+Subsequently that period was extended to expire on 31 December 2015.
+For this reporting period, I was the Deputy DMP.
+On 28 January 2015 you appointed me to act as DMP until 30 June 2015 or until the appointment of a Director of Military Prosecutions pursuant to section 188GF of the Act, or until the termination of the appointment pursuant to section 33A of the Acts Interpretation Act 1901, whichever occurs first.
+At the date of this report, I continue to act as DMP pursuant to your appointment and in that capacity I am the author of this report.